MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 <p class="caption">(\#fig:county-pop-change-med-hh-income)A scatterplot showing `pop_change` against `median_hh_income`.
 Owsley County of Kentucky, is highlighted, which lost 3.63% of its population from 2010 to 2017 and had median household income of $22,736.</p>
 </div>

-Because there is a downward trend in Figure \@ref(fig:county-multi-unit-homeownership) -- counties with more units in multi-unit structures are associated with lower homeownership -- these variables are said to be **negatively associated**.
+Because there is a downward trend in Figure \@ref(fig:county-multi-unit-homeownership)---counties with more units in multi-unit structures are associated with lower homeownership---these variables are said to be **negatively associated**.
 A **positive association** is shown in the relationship between the `median_hh_income` and `pop_change` variables in Figure \@ref(fig:county-pop-change-med-hh-income), where counties with higher median household income tend to have higher rates of population growth.